-For Teacher Appreciation Week this year, we flipped the script and asked teachers to tell us about a time when a student taught them something about technology.
-We planned to choose 5 winners, but got too many good submissions so we had to choose 6.
+For Thanksgiving this year, we want to hear all about your gratitude.
+Specifically your gratitude for your students.
+We flipped the script and asked teachers to tell us about a time when a student taught them something about technology.

 My Students Introduced Me to Google Classroom

 I remember when I first received a ChromeCart for my class—some of my students had already begun using Chromebooks in other classes.
 I was brand-new to the Google Chrome suite of tools, and I was looking for a way to share information and assignments with my students.
 One of them asked if I had ever used Google Classroom, and of course up to that point I hadn't.
 She showed me what it was and how she received information for her other classes.
 I immediately signed up and was amazed!
 It was one of the best tools for organizing the classroom and keeping track of students.
 I use it daily, and don't know what I would do if I didn't use this program. —Frank L., 10th grade teacher

 While visiting a campus last year, I had the opportunity to learn how to scroll on the Chromebook from a second-grader.
 At the time, our district was just beginning the process of looking into the switch from PCs and iPads to Chromebooks.
 It was amazing to watch first- and second-graders utilize the Chromebook to collaborate on a class project.
 They were experts!
 I noticed that one student was scrolling through a Chromebook application without using his mouse.
 I asked how, and he explained how to scroll using the touchpad.
 During the observation session, I was also impressed to see one of the first-graders share the document his group was working on with a new student, and explain how to utilize Google Slides to his new peer.
 It was just so refreshing to see students take pride in their ability, and to willingly work on the assignments with little assistance from their teacher.— Pat G., 6th grade teacher

 “Reverse Mentoring” Rocks My Classroom